 Do Teddy Guinea Pigs Smell?

 A Teddy guinea pig doesn’t normally smell, but a dirty cage or illness can certainly create a pungent odor.

-If your Teddy guinea pig is a bit stinky, check them over for signs of a skin infection or other health issues.
+If your Teddy pig is a bit stinky, check them over for signs of a skin infection or other health issues.

 Guinea pigs with diarrhea or dirty grease glands can be smelly.

-If your Teddy guinea pig has dirty grease glands, it will look like they have dark earwax on their rump.
+If your Teddy pig has dirty grease glands, it will look like they have dark earwax on their rump.